-For some, scrubbing the kitchen until it sparkles constitutes as “clean.”
-But you can find balance, even when everyone has a different definition of clean.
+For some, scrubbing the kitchen until it sparkles constitutes as “clean” and anything else is filthy.
+But you can find balance, even when everyone has a different definition of exactly what clean (enough) is.

 Living with others can be challenging, especially when it comes to doing chores.
 Perhaps your roommate cleans the bathroom every few months, whereas you believe it should be scoured every week.
 Learning to come to terms with these differences can add strain to any living situation.